tweag/python-monorepo-example/2019-01-20-types-got-you.md

 Good music producers *listen*, they judge everything by how it sounds, because when the result is rendered and saved, people won't know how many effects, plugins, advanced techniques from some magazine were used.
-Nope, they don't give a shit about that.
+No, they don't give a shit about that.
 They only care about the sound.
 For a beginner though, it is tempting to throw in a lot of processing and clever tricks, and in doing so they often overdo and produce a track that sucks.

 The amateur producer from our example tried to make a record better, but he has not yet understood that his focus is misplaced.
 I think the situation is